smart-data-models/dataModel.Agrifood/AgriFarm/doc/new_spec_EN-US.md

 ## List of properties

 - `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided.  - `contactPoint`: Contact information of the farm i.e email, telephone, etc  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `hasAgriParcel`: List of agri parcels belonging to the farm  - `hasBuilding`: List of buildings belonging to the farm  - `id`:   - `landLocation`:   - `location`:   - `name`: The name of this item.  - `ownedBy`:   - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `relatedSource`: List of IDs the current entity may have in external applications  - `seeAlso`:   - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity Type  ## Data Model description of properties
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity Type
+Required properties
+- `id`  - `type`  ## Data Model description of properties
-Sorted alphabetically
+Sorted alphabetically (click for details)
 <details><summary><strong>full yaml details</strong></summary>
 ```yaml
 AgriFarm: